gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy said hotly.
 "It shut *itself* down.
 It said it was tired
-and it wanted all the other bots to have a chance to be free."
+and it wanted all the other bots to be free."

 "Impossible,"
 the captain repeated.